centreon/centreon-collect/doc/installation/index.rst

   $ yum install centreon-clib centreon-clib-devel

-All dependencies are automatically installed from Merethis repositories.
+All dependencies are automatically installed from Centreon repositories.

 .. _user_installation_using_sources: